Henry Gwillim: Appointment to India

-Due to these events, the EIC argued that Gwillim was dangerous to the “public safety” of the city, and they began to lobby for his removal as judge.
+Due to these events, the EIC argued that Gwillim was dangerous to the "public safety" of the city, and they began to lobby for his removal as judge.
 Both Strange and Bentinck proceeded to submit formal complaints against Gwillim to the Crown in London.
 While Bentinck’s complaints have been discussed above, Strange complained of various procedural points, such as appointing Indian legal experts to assist when subjects were beyond English law.
 Strange also complained of the use of the Court Seal by the puisne judges for non-judicial matters, arguing that it was against his authority.
 Bentinck, with the support of Strange, also began to scheme to remove the Supreme Court and replace it with provincial courts, headed by one Crown-appointed judge and two EIC-appointed judges.

 In September, however, Lord Bentinck was removed from his post as Governor of Madras, due to his failure to prevent the Vellore Rising.
 Nevertheless, it was too late for Gwillim as the complaints against him had already been sent.
 In October 1807, an Order in Council was issued that Gwillim should return to London for investigation.
 An official recall was issued the next month.
 He acknowledged receipt of the order in June 1808.

 Due to his conflicts with the EIC, Gwillim’s legacy has been mixed.
 However, by all accounts he was an impartial judge, and did his job with due diligence.
 Indeed, upon the news of his removal, Gwillim was presented with a valedictory address signed by 1006 "Descendants of Europeans and Native Inhabitants of Madras", thanking him for his "indefatigable exertions to make the laws known and respected, and to support [them] in [their] liberties and rights."
 The following week, he would receive another address from a group composed entirely of Indians, with 240 signatories, thanking him for his impartiality.
 He would receive a third delegation with 400 signatories on the day of his departure.

 In October 1808, Gwillim and his sister-in-law, Mary Symonds, boarded the Phoenix and set sail for England, arriving in May 1809.
-His wife, Elizabeth, had passed away the previous December.
+His wife, Elizabeth, had died the previous December.
 Once in England, his case was reviewed by the Crown, and, on 11 April 1810, the Privy Council announced that Gwillim would not return to his seat in Madras, although an allowance would be granted to him.

 Later life

 Following these events, Gwillim settled in Staplefield, near Cuckfield, Sussex at Staplefield Place.
 He continued to work as a judge at the Sussex Assizes, while also drawing from his pension from India of £100 a year.
 In 1812, he married Elizabeth Chilman of Clerkenwell St. James, a woman thirty years his junior.
 They had one daughter together.
 Henry continued to work as a local judge for the next two decades.

-On September 12, 1837, Gwillim died aged 79 in Staplefield, Sussex.
+On 12 September 1837, Gwillim died aged 79 in Staplefield, Sussex.